Akashic

 Across the recorded series it reached a Democratic high of 40.0 points in 1964 and a Republican high of 41.3 points in 1920.
 Between 2020 and 2024 the metro moved 2.6 points toward the Republican candidate; the 2024 margin was 8.5 points.

-A population of 1,058,413, a 75% non-Hispanic-white share, and a median household income of $76,325 describe the metro.
+A population of 1,058,413, a 73% non-Hispanic-white share, and a median household income of $76,325 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Syracuse, NY and Albany-Schenectady-Troy, NY.

 Compare two places, side by side